 Welcome to the Newcastle Central & East Circuit which came into being/existence in 2009 following the merger of the former Brunswick Central Circuit and Heaton and Wallsend circuit.

 It is a compact circuit covering an area of approximately 20 square miles.
-It moves out from the city centre northwards covering a triangle to the north and east of the city taking in parts of North Tyneside.There are currently 12 churches (including one Chinese language Church) and five have ecumenical partners.
-They are Brunswick Methodist, Church of the Good Shepherd LEP, Coxlodge Methodist, Heaton Methodist, Jesmond Methodist, St Andrew’s LEP, St Cuthbert’s LEP, St John the Evangelist LEP, Trinity Church Gosforth LEP, Trinity Church Wallsend and West Moor Methodist Church.
+It moves out from the city centre northwards covering a triangle to the north and east of the city taking in parts of North Tyneside.There are currently 9 churches and five have ecumenical partners.
+They are Brunswick Methodist, Chinese Methodist, Church of the Good Shepherd LEP, Jesmond Methodist, St Andrew’s LEP, St Cuthbert’s LEP, St John the Evangelist LEP, Trinity Church Gosforth LEP and Trinity Church Wallsend.

 The Circuit is involved with a significant range of projects including Street Pastors, Changing Lives’ GAP project (working with sex workers), and engagement with the Christian Arts Community.
 In 2004 Newcastle was designated as one of the UK’s six Science Cities and has two major universities and HE colleges with approximately 90,000 students giving it a youth dynamic feel.
 The Circuit has its own community arts space known as Shieldfield Art Works @ The Holy Biscuit whose programme includes high quality art exhibitions, events, and workshops.

-Currently there are 10 ordained staff (of whom 1 is URC, 2 are Anglican and 2 part-time).
-The team is strengthened by 14 layworkers, some of whom are part-time.
-The circuit has 4 supernumerary ministers, 2 of whom are active in preaching, and a good number of local preachers.
+Currently there are 9 ordained staff (of whom one is Anglican and one part-time and 2 URC).
+The team is strengthened by 10 layworkers, some of whom are part-time.
+The circuit has 7 supernumerary ministers, 4 of whom are active in preaching, and several local preachers.

 The circuit offers a wide range of worship on Sundays and some mid-week services – please follow the links to the individual church websites to find out more.